godotengine/godot-docs/classes/class_linkbutton.rst

 Brief Description
 -----------------

-Simple button used to represent a link to some resource.
+Simple button used to represent a link to some resource

 Member Variables
 ----------------